 - Once the report is complete, you may provide the report to the County Attorney’s Office to seek prosecution.

-- An Assistant Warren County Attorney will review the report.
+- An Assistant Warren County Attorney or detective will review the report.
 You will be notified once this has taken place.
 If criminal charges are appropriate, you will be required to come to the Warren County Attorney’s Office in person to sign the complaint.

 - After the complaint is signed, it will be submitted to a judge who will issue either a criminal summons or an arrest warrant.